alfonsomelendez/ProyFinalPromptEngineering/README.md

 ### Pregunta al ChatGpt
 Después de **muchos** intentos, la pregunta final más específica realizada al ChatGpt y que tuvo como resultado un código funcional fue la siguiente:

-> **_Pregunta:_** Hello I am a teacher working  in an area called Graph machine Learning I hae a collection of graphs or networks in GML format and I Want to convert them to the format that uses the Libary PY Torch Geometric of standfors University.
+> **_Pregunta:_** Hello I am a teacher working  in an area called Graph machine Learning I hae a collection of graphs or networks in GML format and I Want to convert them to the format that uses the Library PY Torch Geometric of standfors University.
 This format is a format  that uses the following attributes:

 1. Node feature matrix with shape [num_nodes, num_node_features]
 2. data.edge_index: Graph connectivity in COO format with shape [2, num_edges] and type torch.long